Music producer //

 His ever growing production music repertoire is distributed by world-renowned labels including BMG, Warner Chappell, Gothic Storm, Lucky G, Future Pop, Dynamic Music and Lovely Music.
 His catalogue spans multiple genres from emotive, filmic and atmospheric to contemporary rock, pop and indie.

-Recent album concepts and contributions include ‘Cinematic Ambiences’, ‘Emotional Indie’, ‘Conspiracy’, 'Mindfulness Soundscapes', ‘Dark Wave Pop’ and 'Frantic Indie'.
+Recent album concepts and contributions include ‘Cinematic Ambiences’, ‘Emotional Indie’, ‘Conspiracy’, 'Mindfulness Soundscapes', ‘Dark Wave Pop’, 'Calm' and 'Frantic Indie'.
 Michael has seen a wide variety of placements globally with regular airings closer to home on BBC favourite Countryfile.

 Sound design // samples